The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

-Gladiator has no fewer than nine starter kits, which means there’s a starter kit for whatever you want to store.
-Let’s talk about each here.
+Gladiator has no fewer than nine starter kits, which means there’s a storage solution for whatever your garage storage needs are.

 Rack GearTrack Pack

 If you’re looking for the shortest section of GearTrack, then the Rack GearTrack Pack is what you’re looking for.
-The shorted track is just long enough to attach to the side of most garage shelving units.
+The shorter track is just long enough to attach to the side of most garage shelving units.